rebht78/course-python/slides/chapter1_03_data_type_variable.md

 ---
 type: slides
 ---
-# Variables and Data Types
+# Variables

 Notes: We have written simple programs in Python (we've used only ```print``` function).
 More complex programs work on data.
 Data such as Student's marks, names and ID.

-In the subsequent slides, We'll understand how to work with Data in Python; We'll be learning Variables and Data Types.
+In the subsequent slides, We'll understand how to work with Data in Python; We'll be learning Variables.

 ---
 # What are Variables?